gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-11-automating-the-most-annoying-aspects-of-blogging.md

 1. Entering links, partcularly links to other blog posts
 2. Entering tags, going from memory or using search across project
-3. Getting images onto my CDN server, currently copy by FTP
+3. Getting images onto my CDN server, currently copy by SFTP

 Let's solve them all!